genevaers/Markdown-Test/docs/Intro20-User-Exit_Routines.md

 - Debug views using exits

 In this page, we examine the following Logic Table Functions:
-- REEX - Read a new Event Record with a user exit
+- REEX - Read a new source Record with a user exit
 - LUEX - Lookup calling a user exit
-- WREX - Write calling a user exit
+- WR* with user-exit - All Write functions calling a user-exit

  [Prior Logic Table Functions Codes can be located here.](Intro11a_Logic_Table_Function_Codes.md)